-Cyber attacks are on the rise.
+Cyber attacks are on the rise so more and more businesses have an internal team working on keeping their data secured or have gone to a professional cybersecurity company like Ostra to ensure their data is safe.
 Hackers and cyber thieves are always in quest of personally identifiable data that can be traded in the black market.

 According to cybercrime global study reports by Accenture, the security breaches have gone up by 11% over the past year (Source).